How To Delete Browsing History From Your Computer And Google

 - site settings

 That’s quite a lot of information.
-Does clearing your web browsing history delete everything?
+Does clearing your web browsing history deletes it all, right?
 Apparently not.
 It only erases the list of the websites and pages you visited.
-There are still bits of data that remain untouched when you click “Delete my activity.”

 This is just the list of files you’ve downloaded, not the files themselves.
-It’s there to help you open files quickly if you can’t find them on your computer or download the same file again.
+It’s there to help you open files quickly if you can’t find them on your computer or allow you to download the same file again.

 These delicious bits of text give websites information about your site preferences, keep you logged in and help ensure your shopping cart is full, even if you’ve accidentally closed the tab.